- An undergraduate degree from an accredited institution (preferably in some type of engineering or math).

 Grade Point Average (GPA)

-It is required that you have a minimum 3.00 GPA or equivalent in coursework completed after the first two years of undergraduate study and in all graduate coursework.
+It is required that you have a minimum 3.0 cumulative GPA or equivalent in all undergraduate and graduate coursework (if applicable).
 If your undergraduate GPA does not meet the required minimum, you may still submit an application for admission.
 Please bear in mind, however, that you should provide evidence of other academic and professional accomplishments showing that you are capable of being successful in an academically rigorous environment.
 Alternative evidence includes professional courses you may have successfully completed as work-related training.

 Note that the GPA section of the application is optional for international students only.

 See the screenshot of the Grade Point Average section of the application below.